home-assistant/home-assistant.io/source/_components/scene.tuya.markdown

 The platform supports scenes.

-The devices state in panel will not change immediately after you activate scene.
+The device state in frontend panel will not change immediately after you activate a scene.

 <p class='note'>
 Full configuration details can be found on the main [Tuya component](/components/tuya/) page.